Low (band): Side projects

-plays Lea's originals, instrumentals, and covers, using looping pedals and pared-down arrangements that create a haunting sound.
+plays Lea's originals, instrumentals, and covers, using looping pedals and pared-down arrangements.
 Their first album, Imperfecta, was released in June 2012.

-Sparhawk plays in a Neil Young tribute band called Tired Eyes.
+Sparhawk plays in the Neil Young tribute act Tired Eyes and Derecho Rhythm Section.

+On September 27, 2024, Sparhawk released his second solo album, White Roses, My God.
+His third, Alan Sparhawk With Trampled by Turtles, was released on May 30, 2025.

 Honors and awards

-The band has been honored with a star on the outside mural of the Minneapolis nightclub First Avenue, recognizing performers that have played sold-out shows or have otherwise demonstrated a major contribution to the culture at the iconic venue.
+The band has been honored with a star on the outside mural of the Minneapolis nightclub First Avenue; the honor recognizes performers who have played sold-out shows at the iconic venue and have made major contributions to local culture.
 Receiving a star "might be the most prestigious public honor an artist can receive in Minneapolis," according to journalist Steve Marsh.